-The Ambulance Service has:
+Ambulance Service vehicles

 - seven emergency ambulances

-- three single response cars
+- two rapid response cars

 - two major incident vehicles

 Three emergency ambulances are available between 7am and 10pm and two are available at all other times.
 These ambulances are all double-crewed.

 The Ambulance Service operate a non-emergency

 Patient Transport Service (PTS), which has 10 mini-buses.